If you’re like me, you hate spending time with self-entitled people.

 You gauge relationships according to how much value and use you’ll siphon from them.

 But when it comes to asking you for favors, you never have any inclinations to help people unless it benefits you in some way.
+You are simply not capable of reciprocity.

 8. You Treat Everyone Around You As A Threat Or Competition